More Than A Shout Out: The Truth About Tourette Syndrome

 According to Tourette.org, about 1% of children have tics and/or TS.
 Sometimes tics are transient- meaning they will go away.
 However, some persist into adulthood.
 Many people with TS are also diagnosed with ADHD and OCD.
 Individuals with Tics often go into fight or flight mode and have rages.
 Just as the brain can’t “gate” impulses effectively, there may be a difference in individuals’ with TS in their ability to control their sympathetic nervous response.
 This is where TouchPoints may be able to help individuals with TS.

 I spoke with Dr. Gregory Sambuchi, Director of Neurology and Medical Director of Mount St. Mary’s Hospital’s Stroke Program in New York, about his experience with his daughter Olivia, who has TS.
-Olivia has been using TouchPoints for a few months and has experienced significant reduction in anxiety and tics.
+Olivia has been using TouchPoints for a few months and has experienced a significant reduction in anxiety and tics.
 Dr. Sambuchi’s first comment to me was “You’re on to something here!”
 After sharing TouchPoints with others with TS at a bowling fundraiser, he and other parents were astounded to watch a young girl with TS rage after only hitting one pin.
 “I thought, let’s see if TouchPoints could help” so Dr. Sambuchi allowed her to try the TouchPoints.
 Because TouchPoints can be worn on the body without interfering with activities, the girl stood up to bowl with them on.
 Those watching held their breath- bracing for a possible meltdown- She pulled back the bowling ball, released, and…..gutter ball.
 She then turned around, sat down, and has no emotional reaction.
 “I couldn’t believe it,” said Dr. Sambuchi.
 “She didn’t go into fight or flight.
 It made me think of how Olivia’s life would have been different if we had TouchPoints for her while she was growing up.”
 Dr. Sambuchi is now a friend of mine and a superfan, and we look forward to more stories of how TouchPoints help those with any condition.

 Dr. Amy Serin